Our dinner conversation about happiness took an unexpected turn into serendipity.

 Just my thoughts.

 A brush with depth.

 I once knew a man who had a serious brush with depth.
-He failed to resurface, lost the only life he knew and was never the same again.
+He failed to resurface, abandoned the life he knew and was never the same again.

 Each of us is given one or two moments in a lifetime to dramatically change course if we want it bad enough, have vision to recognize the opportunity and the courage to act upon it.